The six essentials that women need more of are:

 Vitamin B6 is needed for choline to function which helps to clear oestrogens from the liver.
-If these oestrogens are not cleared efficiently, symptoms related to oestrogen overload may occur, including greater risk of breast cancer.
+If these oestrogens are not cleared efficiently, symptoms related to Oestrogen is one of the main female sex hormones…. overload may occur, including greater risk of breast cancer.

-A low level of B6 is associated with an excess of oestrogen in relation to progesterone so supplementing with the vitamin will help to restore the balance.
+A low level of B6 is associated with an excess of oestrogen in relation to Progesterone is one of the main female sex hormones…. so supplementing with the vitamin will help to restore the balance.
 It has also been shown that vitamin B6 levels are depleted in women taking the contraceptive pill, likely to be due to the additional supply of oestrogen.
 Several trials on vitamin B6 have reported considerable improvements in premenstrual syndrome, usually at a dose of 100mg a day (1).
 B6 alleviates depression associated with premenstrual syndrome (2).
 Also, premenopausal women in the top third for B6 levels cut their risk for breast

 cancer by a third.
 (30)

 Vitamins B12 and folic acid are also co-factors for the enzymes that either synthesise hormones or help to create prostaglandins.
-Together with B6 they are the cornerstone of methylation, which protects DNA, hence doubly essential in pregnancy to minimise risk of pregnancy problems and birth defects.
+Together with B6 they are the cornerstone of Methylation is what occurs when the body takes one substance and turns it into another, so that it can be detoxified and excreted from the…, which protects DNA, hence doubly essential in pregnancy to minimise risk of pregnancy problems and birth defects.
 But methylation also helps switch off genes that predispose to disease.

 In order for your body to convert B6 (as pyridoxine) into its active form (pyridoxal-5-phosphate), which your body can use, it needs other nutrients such as zinc and magnesium.
 Giving vitamin B6 elevates magnesium levels during periods (3).
 Low magnesium levels are associated with poor appetite, nausea, lethargy, mood swings and muscle cramps.
 Magnesium reduces water retention (4) and improves mood (5).